 What Happens When You Get It Right

 When your portfolio has room to breathe, something shifts.
-Potential clients arrive and immediately understand what you're about.
+Potential clients arrive and immediately understand what you’re about.
 They feel the quality before they read a single word.
-They see themselves working with you because your website already feels like the home they want to create.
+They can picture working with you because your website already feels like the home they want to create.

 That alignment — between your work, your values, and your online presence — is what converts browsers into enquiries, and enquiries into clients who are genuinely the right fit.

-I've seen this transformation many times.
-Designers who previously attracted price-sensitive, scope-creeping clients suddenly start hearing from people who "just knew" they were the right fit.
-The website did the qualifying work.
-It attracted aligned clients and quietly discouraged misaligned ones.
+I’ve seen this transformation many times.
+Designers who previously attracted misaligned enquiries begin hearing from people who “just knew” they were the right fit.
+The website does the qualifying work.
+It attracts aligned clients and gently discourages the rest.

-That's the power of breathing room.
-Not just aesthetics — though that matters — but strategic communication.
-Your portfolio, presented with space and intention, tells potential clients exactly what working with you will feel like.
+That’s the quiet power of breathing room.
+Not just aesthetics — though that matters — but clear, intentional communication.
+Your portfolio, presented with space and intention, tells potential clients what working with you will feel like.

 Starting Today